vejalingo/life-c/readme.md

 ### Without Docker

-- `cd server && yarn && yarn start`
+- be sure to `yarn install` on the server and client dir
-- `on a separate session - cd client && yarn && yarn start`
+- `cd client && yarn dev`

 ### With Docker